 Emma Wilson Took Selfie After Harming Her Infant

-25-year-old Emma Wilson of England battered her infant son Callum so severely her neighbors felt their wall rattle.
-She then took a selfie of herself with her crying, clearly injured baby.
-Callum later passed away at the hospital, and Wilson was given a life sentence for first-degree murder.
+In March of 2011, 25-year-old Emma Wilson of Windsor, England, harmed her infant son, Callum, so severely her neighbors felt their wall rattle.
+She then took a selfie of herself with her crying baby, who clearly needed medical attention.
+Callum later passed at the hospital.

-Under the pretense of assisting him with a photography project, college student Jamie Reynolds lured his friend Georgia Williams to his home in England in 2015.
-There, he enacted a sexual fantasy he'd been harboring for several months, whereby he would hang a woman and assault the body as she died.
-Reynolds photographed the entire horrendous ordeal.
-He has been given a life sentence in prison.
+In May of 2015, under the pretense of assisting him with a photography project, college student Jamie Reynolds, 23, lured his friend Georgia Williams, 17, to his home.
+There, he enacted a sexual fantasy he'd been harboring for several months, whereby he would hang a woman and defile the body as she passed.

 Reynolds photographed the entire incident.
 Reportedly, he fled from England to Scotland after disposing of Williams's remains.
 The Stafford Crown Court judge called Reynolds's actions "sadistic" and sentenced him to life in prison.